jdutama99/finder-app/README.md

-# Getting Started with Create React App
+# Getting Started with Finder-App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+this porjext allows user to serach for spesific user in github. the point of this projedt is to demonstrate how to work with api's while using react.

 ## Available Scripts